 Close to 36 billion euros have been made available through this new EU Team.
 Some examples of how the money will be distributed are as follows:

-- 50 million euros have been allocated to Nigeria to help contain the spread of the virus
+- 50 million euros were allocated to Nigeria to help contain the spread of the virus

 - 240 million are destined for Jordan and Lebanon for vulnerable households

 - 10 million euros for diagnostic labs, test kits and treatment centres in Ethiopia

 - 8 million for protective equipment and staff treatment in the Caribbean